-I took along my new (well second-hand) Canon camera for the occasion but my photos actually came out brighter on my phone which is bizarre but I’m still getting used to my camera.
+I took along my new (well second-hand) Canon camera for the occasion but my photos actually came out brighter on my phone so I obviously need more practice with my camera shutter!

 There were five main ladieswear collections, my favourite rail was full of beautiful embellished pieces, such as a beaded skirt and white jeans with pearls on them.
 The dominant colours on this rail were cream, white, coral and silver.

-Then there was a holiday rail with some bright casual wear, among the pieces which caught my eye were a purple tie-dye jumper and a black mesh skirt with sequin pineapples on it, I wasn’t really keen on this rail of holiday wear.
+Then there was a holiday rail with some bright casual wear, among the pieces which caught my eye were a purple tie-dye jumper and a black mesh skirt with sequin pineapples on it.

-There were some nicer holiday pieces mixed in around the room adding to the summery vibe.
+There were more holiday pieces mixed in around the room adding to the summery vibe.